Meredith Blake

 Photo of Meredith Blake

-Vocalist Meredith Blake worked with a variety of jazz bands in the late 1930s but switched gears during the 1940s to sing in dance orchestras.
-A native of Columbus Junction, Iowa, and the daughter of a Presbyterian minister, Blake graduated from Virginia Intermont College[1] before attending the University of Wisconsin, where as an aspiring actress she appeared in college drama productions and on Madison radio station WHA.
+The daughter of a Presbyterian minister, Blake claimed to be a native of Columbus Junction, Iowa, but public records show that her family moved several times during her youth.
+She was born in Panora, Iowa, but in 1920 her family lived in Albia, Iowa, and in 1930 they resided in Seaton, Illinois.
+Blake graduated from Virginia Intermont College[1] before attending the University of Wisconsin, where as an aspiring actress she appeared in college drama productions and on Madison radio station WHA.
 She also possessed a fine singing voice and regularly performed at the city’s Club Chanticleer.
 Leaving Madison for New York in 1938, she originally intended to pursue an acting career but changed her mind after supposedly receiving offers from Glenn Miller and Artie Shaw.

 Blake sang with Billy Baer and Johnny “Scat” Davis before becoming part of Jack Teagarden’s new orchestra in early 1939, where she stayed through at least April, appearing on the band’s radio program.
 While with Teagarden, she asked permission to sing and plug a tune, “Darling, You Weren’t There,” written by her brother, Charles Balcoff.
 The affable Teagarden agreed.
 The song went nowhere, and when she left the band Teagarden discarded it from his book.
 The following year, Charles, by that time a graduate of the University of Wisconsin’s law school who worked in the legal research department for music publisher BMI, sued Teagarden for infringement, asking $5,000 for each performance of the tune.
 Balcoff had never published the song but still held the copyright.
 Nothing came of the suit.[2]